 As with many of the texts we will read this year, Beowulf has an obvious sequence of events, or plot.
 (This comment may seem obvious, but some books, especially in the 20th century, try to eliminate plot and focus on the lead character's thoughts.
 Another type of book that would not have a plot is a travel narrative, in which the character describes the things and people he sees on his journeys.)
 Exposition is the first part of a plot.
 To take the familiar example of Beauty and the Beast, the exposition tells how the Beast became a beast, and why Beauty has to come to the Beast's castle.
 If the reader began the story with Beauty and the Beast's initial clashes, the story would not make much sense, so the author needs to fill in the reader.
 Rising action increases the excitement in a plot.
 In Beauty and the Beast, the rising action begins when the two initially dislike each other and fight, then gradually come to enjoy each other's company, and finally become friends enough that Beauty is free to leave.
 The climax (or crisis) is the high point in the excitement, and often comes near the end of the action.
 When Beauty searches for the Beast and cannot find him, the dread and excitement reach their peak.
 When she finds him, she realizes she loves him, and this decision is the falling action.
 This moment releases all the tension the reader feels from the climax.
 After this decision, everything else is included in the resolution, or denouement (day new ma).
 She kisses the Beast, he transforms into a prince, and they get married and live happily ever after.
 Some people, to get a better grasp of the plot, will draw a plot line that sketches the plot.
-Flat for the exposition, mountain peaks for the rising action (since each specific episode or complication has its make a difference to history.
-Adam and Eve's sin affects all people that only Christ's incarnation will change.
-This type of epic has a view of all of history, and the effects one man can have on that history.
-The first type difference in the end-Beowulf's existence, for example, merely forestalls his nation's coming destruction.
+Flat for the exposition, mountain peaks for the rising action (since each specific episode or complication has its own climax), the tallest peak for the climax, followed by a swift drop (the falling action) to the denouement.
+(Writers Inc. has an example on p.
+239.)
+As you read Beowulf, I'd like you to make a plot line.